ReactTraining/react-workshop/README.md

 > Some of the commands we have in the instructions assume bash (like `cd`).
 If you're using PowerShell, use whichever appropriate command that is equivalent.

-When you do `npm run app` you should eventually see a message that says "Compiled Successfully!" and the code might even start your browser with the correct port.
+When you do `npm run app` you should eventually see a message that says "Compiled Successfully!" and the code might even launch the app in the browser with the correct port.
 If it doesn't you can visit `http://localhost:3000/` after you see that message.
 If the app launches, then you're all set.
 Please proceed to the [Be Prepared](#be-prepared) section below.

 If something goes wrong, you may beed to see the [Troubleshooting](#troubleshooting) section below.
 We even have a special section for [Windows Users](#windows-users)